ivanfetch/pod-time-controller/README.md

 This is my foray into using Go for Kubernetes programming, and this project currently represents a balance of quality and proof-of-concept / "get something out the door." :)

-So far I find the Kubernetes related GO packages are slower to learn, as there are abstractions upon abstractions, and many Go Interfaces passed between functions.
+So far I find the Kubernetes related Go packages are slower to learn, as there are abstractions upon abstractions, and many Go Interfaces passed between functions.
+For more details, see the "Approach" section below.

 ## Example Output